Cheat Sheet for searching through your entries

 !orange!
 Persist this search term even if this column is not included in the view.
 Certain columns are visible only to certain groups of users.
 You might want to use a search term on a certain column that only webmasters have access to, in order to limit the list of entries.
 Then you could publish that view to other users who do not have that column available, but the list of entries would still be limited by this search term.

-!!monica//santa!
-When persisting a search that includes multiple terms, put the ! ! at the very beginning and very end of the terms.
+!!monica!
+AND !santa!
+When persisting a search that includes multiple terms, put the ! ! around each term separately, not around the whole thing.
 Don’t get confused by “not” operators (!) that may be part of the terms (as in “not monica” at the beginning of this set of terms).